Wildtrack/Server/README.md

 	cp id_rsa ~/.ssh/id_rsa
 	chmod 600 ~/.ssh/id_rsa

 The vagrant up command provisions the vagrant box with a Digital Ocean specific tool called tugboat.
 Information on the tool can be found [here](https://github.com/pearkes/tugboat).
 You will run the following command which brings up the output shown below.
-Answers to each prompt are typed in:
+Answers to each prompt are typed in, if there is no answer accept the default:

 	$ tugboat authorize
 	Enter your client key: <YOUR CLIENT ID>